emandilara/drone-flight-planner/README.md

 # Drone Flight Planner

-This is an application that allows its users to create a flight plan, save it and browse their created plans.
+This is an application that allows its users to create and save flight plans, and browse them.

 ## Development